 For more information, and to reach the internet version of the map, read on:

 The printed version of this map is known as the San Diego Visitor's Map.
 On one side of the map is printed the pictorial map you will find when you explore the clickable map.
-On the other side are four additional maps and an index.Opened size: 24" x 18 1/2"
+On the other side are four additional maps and an index.Size: 24" x 18 1/2"

 When you go to the pictorial map, you will find that most of the names and illustrations are linked to relevant websites.
 Typically, the links are to the official website of an attraction or the official website of a city.